Chart Color Schemes

 Surry Hills is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Surry Hills has a high level of cultural diversity, with 27.7% of its population speaking a language other than English at home and 47.5% born overseas.
-Christianity is the main religion in Surry Hills, making up 28.0% of people.
-Judaism is overrepresented compared to Greater Sydney, comprising 1.3% of Surry Hills' population.
+Christianity is the predominant religion in Surry Hills, making up 28.0% of people.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 1.3% of Surry Hills' population.

 The top three ancestry groups are English (22.8%), Other (15.1%), and Australian (14.7%).
-Notably, French (1.6%) Spanish (1.2%) and Russian (0.9%) ethnicities are also overrepresented compared to regional averages.
+Notably, French (1.6%) Spanish (1.2%) and Russian (0.9%) ethnicities are overrepresented in Surry Hills compared to regional averages of 1.1%, 1.0% and 0.8% respectively.

 Frequently Asked Questions - Diversity